Part III: Kernel Services

 Timers can be created using timer_create() and deleted with timer_delete().

-Timers can be started with timer_settime() and stopped with timer_delete().
+Timers can be started with timer_settime() and stopped with timer_settime() by setting zero time.

 When a timer expires, it invokes a user-defined callback function.